 You’re required to make a report to OFSI if, because of information that has come to you in the course of your practice, you know, or have reasonable cause to suspect, that someone:

-If you fail to notify OFSI you’re committing a criminal offence.
-However the obligation only applies in respect of information received by relevant businesses on or after 8 August 2017.
+If you fail to notify OFSI, you’re committing a criminal offence.
+However, the obligation only applies in respect of information received by relevant businesses on or after 8 August 2017.

 You must provide:

 - the information or other matter on which your knowledge or suspicion is based

 - any information you hold about the relevant person by which they can be identified